Robust Particle Density Tempering for State Space Models: Introduction

-The rest of the article is organised as follows. \secref{sec:Flexible-Annealing-Approach} outlines the basic state space model and the AISIL approach to such a model. \secref{subsec:Application-of-AISIL-method to univariate SV} discusses in detail the application of the AISIL-PG and AISIL-HMC methods to the univariate SV model. \secref{sec:Multivariate-Factor-Stochastic} introduces the factor SV model, and discusses in detail the application of the AISIL-PG and AISIL-HMC methods to this model. \secref{sec:Examples} presents empirical results for both the univariate SV and for the factor SV models.
-The article also has an online supplement that contains some further technical empirical results.
-We use the following notation in both the main paper and the online supplement.
-Eq.~(1), Sec.~1, Alg.~1 and Sampling Scheme~1, etc. refer to the main article, while Eq.~(S1), Sec.~S1, Alg.~S1, and Sampling Scheme~S1, etc. refer to the supplement.
+The rest of the article is organised as follows. \secref{sec:Flexible-Annealing-Approach} outlines the state space model and its estimation by SMC. \secref{MarkovMovesSec} discusses the proposed flexible Markov moves.
+Section \ref{univariateexample} presents empirical results for the univariate example. \secref{sec:Multivariate-Factor-Stochastic} introduces and presents empirical results for the factor SV model.
+The online Supplement to the paper contains some further technical and empirical results.The following notation is used in both the main paper and the online Supplement.
+Eq.~(1), Section~1, Algorithm~1 and Sampling Scheme~1, etc. refer to the main article, while Eq.~(S1), Section~S1, Algorithm~S1, and Sampling Scheme~S1, etc. refer to the Supplement.